 This course introduces students to the various types of suspension and steering systems used in the automotive industry.
-Emphasis is placed on system comory, component replacement and system service.
+Emphasis is placed on system components, suspension angles and effect of body/frame alignment on these components and angles.
 This is a CORE course.
 This course supports CIP code 47.0603 and 47.0604.